 Has the time come to drop religion once and for all?
 Has reason destroyed all credibility in ideas of the afterlife?
-Can atheism and Science fulfill the function of cherished religious ideas?
+Can atheism and science fulfill the function of cherished religious ideas?
 Not quite…

-The rise of science and consequent increase in secularism—particularly the west—is slowly eroding thousand-year-old notions of Heaven and Hell.
+The rise of science and concomitant increase in secularism—particularly the west—is slowly eroding thousand-year-old notions of Heaven and Hell.
 The Bible is fiction—as are all religious notions of God, Heaven, Hell, Sin, Armageddon, Judgement day, and the like.
 All religious stories are just that, stories, invented by some impressively intelligent apes who had nothing better to do.
-We are fools for having believed in religious and Godly ideas for so long, and idiots if we ignorantly laugh in the face of Science and truth.
+We are fools for having believed in religious and Godly ideas for so long, and idiots if we ignorantly laugh in the face of science and truth.

 But is the Bible actually fictitious?
 Are religious beliefs about Heaven, Hell and Purgatory, not actually bullshit, as science shows them to be, but real?
 Were the stories nothing but evil fabrications produced out of sneaky authoritarian and cynical intentions, or something different?